 • If you’re giving them the bad news via email, keep it short.
 A long novel on why they aren’t invited will rub salt into the wound and chances are they won’t read the whole thing.

 • Have a B list.
 If you have any “Nos” from your nearest & dearest, send out a second round of wedding invites to friends who aren’t as close to you.
+This can be a bit controversial (n oone wants to be second best).

 • If you need any reassurance you are doing the right thing, follow the guest list flowchart here

 And for guests: don’t assume you are invited to a wedding, until you’ve receive a Save the Date or a Wedding Invitation!
+More guest etiquette tips can be found here.

 In the comments below, I’d love if you can share what you would do in this situation?!